archie-crowley/archie-crowley.github.io/pages/index.md

 ---
 **About the Project**

-This is an interview-based corpus focused on gaining insight into the experiences of transgender, nonbinary, and gender nonconforming people in North Carolina.
+This is an interview-based project focused on gaining insight into the experiences of transgender, nonbinary, and gender nonconforming people in North Carolina.

 The goals of this project include:
   1. Documenting the lives of trans and nonbinary people in the South